Library News Archive From May 2026

 Tarea Hall Pittman South

-Join us in person for a powerful celebratory showcase honoring Black and Brown girls!
+Join us in person for a powerful celebratory showcase honoring Black and Brown girls.

 Facilitated by Milani Pelley and featuring Alie Jones, this showcase will include special performances by Longfellow Middle School's Black Girl Legacy Group.